Click on a name to skip to an individual bio:

 Her research interests include issues of college access and equity for historically underserved populations; postsecondary success for low-income and first-generation college students; as well as predictors of retention and graduation rates for the aforementioned groups.

-She holds a BA in Social and Behavioral Sciences from CSU Monterey Bay and an MA in Education with a concentration in Counseling and Student Personnel from San Jose State.
+Dr. Cervantes holds a BA in Social and Behavioral Sciences from CSU Monterey Bay and an MA in Education with a concentration in Counseling and Student Personnel from San Jose State.
+She earned her doctorate for her dissertation titled, Increasing the Academic Success of Latino Transfer Students: Evaluating the GANAS Program.

-Heather Clary-Wheeler currently serves as an Assistant Principal at Gunn High School in the Palo Alto Unified School District.
-Marking the start of her 15th year as an educator, she has served as a 7-12th grade ELA teacher, ROP Journalism and Yearbook teacher, Instructional Coach, adjunct college instructor, and site Administrator.
+Heather Clary-Wheeler is the Regional Customized Support Director at Partners in School Innovation.
+In that role, she assists underpreforming schools to improve teaching practices, develop culturally and linguistically responsive instruction, and build sustainable systems for continuous improvement in order to improve student outcomes.
+Previously, Dr. Clary-Wheeler served as an Assistant Principal at Gunn High School in the Palo Alto Unified School District.
+Her experience as an educator, includes work as a 7-12th grade ELA teacher, ROP Journalism and Yearbook teacher, Instructional Coach, adjunct college instructor, and site administrator.

 Her research interests include the implementation of system-wide Restorative Practices, as well as the area of Career Technical Education in relationship to the Common Core Curriculum and closing the achievement gap.

-She holds a BA in Psychology from Sonoma State University, a Single-Subject Clear CLAD credential and Masters in Education from National University, as well as an Administrative credential from CSU Fresno.
+Dr. Clary-Wheeler holds a BA in Psychology from Sonoma State University, a Single-Subject Clear CLAD credential and Masters in Education from National University, as well as an Administrative credential from CSU Fresno.
+She received her doctorate for her dissertation titled, Incorporating Successful Black and Latinx Student Voice at Suburban Schools: White Principals as Anti-Racist Leaders.

 Nolan Higdon is a professor of Latin American and US history in the San Francisco Bay Area.
 His academic work focuses on nationalism, propaganda, and critical media literacy education.
 He sits on the boards of the Media Freedom Foundation and ACME: Action Coalition for Media Edution and is the Global Critical Media Literacy Project Coordinator.
 He has contributed chapters to Project Censored's annual publication Censored 2013, 2014, 2015, & 2016 as well as Stephen Lendman's Ukraine: How the US Drive for Hegemony Risks World War III (2014).
 He has published articles on media and propaganda including Disinfo Wars: Alex Jones War on Your Mind (2013), Millennial Media Revolution (2014), and Justice For Sale (2015).
 He has been a guest on national radio and television programs and a frequent guest host for The Project Censored Radio Show on Pacifica Radio.
 Higdon has presented at numerous conferences, most recently at the Union for Democratic Communication's 2015 Conference Circuits of Struggle.

-Nolan recieved his doctorate for his dissertation titled, Effective Critical Media Literacy Pedagogy in Higher Education: Turning Social Justice Theory into Practice.
+Nolan received his doctorate for his dissertation titled, Effective Critical Media Literacy Pedagogy in Higher Education: Turning Social Justice Theory into Practice.

 Katrina Keating is a Professor of Mathematics at Diablo Valley College.
 She prefers to teach math classes that are most likely to have students who don't see themselves as "math people" so that she can change their minds.
 Katrina is involved in her faculty union and academic senate, serving in many roles over the years.
 She is past coordinator for the Self-Paced Mathematics program, and the DVC branch of CalTEACH, a program to encourage STEM undergraduates to become K-12 STEM teachers.